Background: Following a five-year struggle, communist Khmer

 highest point: Phnum Aoral 1,810 m

-Natural resources: timber, gemstones, some iron ore, manganese, phosphates,
+Natural resources: timber, gemstones, some iron ore, manganese, phosphates, hydropower potential

 Land use: